intel/fpga-runtime-for-opencl/docs/README.md

 # FPGA Runtime for OpenCL documentation

+The FPGA Runtime for OpenCL documentation comes in two categories:
+- `features` directory contains functional descriptions of runtime features
+- `opencl` directory contains introduction to basic runtime concepts such as buffers

 ## OpenCL background

 [Khronos® OpenCL™] is a standard for writing programs that run across